 If another Admin is already editing a Storyboard, when the icon is clicked in the Toolbar, the message below will display.
 At this point it's up to the user to either click CANCEL and let the other Admin continue their work, or proceed as editor by clicking CONFIRM.

-Add Storyboard to a Site
+Add & Edit Storyboard on a Site

 We recommend including multiple Stories in a Storyboard for the best appearance.